 I finished my first bottle of their Midnight Regenerating Oil which is now met with some bittersweet feelings.
 Midnight is their nighttime oil that provides deeper moisture (in comparison to City) alongside regenerative benefits.
 I got along well with this oil (or so I thought) for the duration of the 1+ year that I used it and enjoyed the skin-softening results, but when I finished it and had stopped using it I noticed that small blemishes I had been getting along my jaw had stopped occurring.
 I kind of deduced from there that the constant small breakouts probably stemmed from Midnight and its heavier oils which I haaaaaated to realize because Midnight had done wonders for my overall skin in terms of moisture and I would wake up with the softest skin in the mornings.
 One day I might try it again but on an occasional basis to avoid the potential pore clogging — I really miss it!

 Another Stark empty I used up but is not pictured here is their Petrichor Purifying Tonic!
 When I was finishing up the last bottle I had bought a back up and gave the remainder of the old one to my mom to test out, conveniently forgetting I was trying to save finished products for a post.
 Oh well!
 Anyhow, Petrichor is an excellent facial mist (or tonic, because it’s so much more than a mist) that is formulated to help keep the pores clean while also calming inflamed skin and most importantly, providing antioxidant benefits.
-It not also contains antioxidants, but contains ingredients that will boost the antioxidant power in any product that follows it, such as their City facial oil.
+It not only contains antioxidants, but also contains ingredients that will boost the antioxidant power in any product that follows it, such as their City facial oil.
 Like other mists it provides a great base of dewyness that allows for your other layers to absorb better and act more effectively, and the scent is an incredible earthy-vetiver-geranium smell that I quite frankly can’t live without (I crave all of the Stark scents anyway).
 If you’re in need of an affordable mist that doesn’t skimp on quality and really packs in the beneficial ingredients, you need to try it.

 I used up my MOSS Beurre Celeste Cleansing Baume* I had received in a PR gifted Boxwalla Beauty Box from last June and I miss this cleansing balm a lot just thinking about it!
 It’s honey based and it has a unique texture to it that makes it act as a sort of “gommage” where it exfoliates the dead skin cells that “ball” up while massaging.
 It had a really attractive scent of honey and lemon that was sweet and welcoming compared to a lot of the earthy herbal scents you get with natural skincare.
 I’d like to repurchase it one day, but it’s over budget for me at $70 since I tend to use up cleansing balms so fast.